 You can already buy bioplastic ziploc bags, whats the difference?

-This makes it impossible to fuel from like you would with an energy gel, energy chew or single serving energy powder packet.
+The size of the ones available makes it impossible to fuel from like you would with an energy gel, energy chew or single serving energy powder packet.

-Small DirtBags are made more for fuelling, i've successfully used these as single-serve packets that directly replace energy gel packets, energy powder packets and chew/bar/sweet packets and made hundreds of prototypes in various sizes to get to this size.
+Small DirtBags are made specifically for fuelling, i've successfully used these as single-serve packets that directly replace energy gel packets, energy powder packets and chew/bar/sweet packets and made hundreds of prototypes in various sizes to get to this size.

 DirtBags also come with two double bone ziplocs on them for redundancy and extra strength in the ziploc compared to the single bone ziplocs that are most commonly used.